MinamiMunakata/WakeMeApp/README.md

 > <img src="../media/friend_list.png?raw=true" width="200px" alt="Friend List Page Image"><img src="../media/chat.png?raw=true" width="200px" alt="Chat Page Image" hspace="50"><img src="../media/mypage.png?raw=true" width="200px" alt="Mypage Image">

 Thank you [@Natsumi](https://github.com/coooopeeeer) for designing all layouts of WakeMeApp.
 The design is really well-organized, user-friendly, and beautiful.
-When I first told you the idea, you immidiately understood the consepts and gave me a lot of advice as a designer.
+When I first told you the idea, you immediately understood the concepts and gave me a lot of advice as a designer.
 Whenever I asked you for additional design work, you were always flexible and dealt with my requests.
 Thank you so much for your help, and please let me know if I can return the favor!

 ## Note

-⚠️The `google-services.json` from Firebase which is nessesary to run this app is not included in this repository for security reasons.
+⚠️The `google-services.json` from Firebase which is necessary to run this app is not included in this repository for security reasons.